distributeaid/distributeaid.org/content/pages/regions/france/northern-france.md

     years since the Calais jungle was dismantled.
 subRegion: Northern France
 name: Northern France
-overview: The number of displaced people in Northern France continuously fluctuates, as it hosts a transient community.
-Many people reach Northern France after months of travelling hoping to cross the channel to the UK.
+overview: The number of displaced people in Northern France continuously fluctuates because the community it hosts is highly transient.
+Many people reach Northern France after months of travel, hoping to cross the English Channel to the UK.
 [Calais and the surrounding area host around 2,000 refugees](https://www.aljazeera.com/news/2021/12/23/we-all-get-scared-migrants-in-calais-face-fear-determination), which will likely increase given the situation in Ukraine.
 In 2021, [an estimated 35,382 people attempted to cross the English Channel](https://ecre.org/channel-crossings-soar-in-2021-with-no-legal-routes-fears-for-displaced-following-calais-funding-cut-warm-welcome-illusive-as-resettlement-flops/), almost three times as many as in 2020.
-This is likely due to other routes being closed or more difficult to access, rather than an overall increase in people seeking asylum.
+This is likely due to other routes being closed or more challenging to access rather than an overall increase in people seeking asylum.
 Many people making this journey speak English, have family or friends in the UK, and/or have been subject to state violence in other countries, deterring them from claiming asylum there.